ManczakMaksymilian/aim-practice/README.md

 # aim-practice
-Simple SFML C++ game which can help you in practicing your aim
+C++ game made using SFML library which can help you in practicing your aim